CharudattaGhute/weather-application/README.md

 # Weather Application

 This is a simple weather application built using HTML, CSS, JavaScript, and Node.js.
-It fetches weather data from the OpenWeather API and displays related images for different weather conditions
+It fetches weather data from the OpenWeather API and displays related images for different weather conditions.

 ## Features